shidhincr/codepainter/README.md

 The style can still be specified manually with a JSON string as the *--style* argument:

-> ./bin/codepaint --style '{ "QuoteType": "double" }' < input.js > output.js
+> ./bin/codepaint --style '{ "quote_type": "double" }' < input.js > output.js

-Or specify one of the predefined styles (currently only 'mediawiki' supported):
+Or specify one of the predefined styles:

-> ./bin/codepaint --style mediawiki < input.js > output.js
+> ./bin/codepaint --style idiomatic < input.js > output.js

 Or a file containing a JSON string:

 > ./bin/codepaint --stylefile < style.json > < input.js > output.js

+Or have it use the file's EditorConfig settings:

+> ./bin/codepaint < input.js > output.js

 Supported style properties
 --------------------------